 How to:

 This is a version of hide and seek but the hiding spots keep changing.
 Your partner hides in some place and calls out for the baby.
 Before you and your baby get there, he sneaks out to another hiding spot.
-Your curious baby would be confused to hear his dad call him from so many places.
+Your curious baby would be confused to hear his dad call them from so many places.

 Skills developed: Sound-location coordinationiThe ability to connect a sound to its source location. , hearing skills